 On the ground: how to build our own presentations

 Fortunately, few of us will ever be called on to defend US military action, but next week’s sales presentation or big company announcement might feel just as daunting.
 We might fear that no one will listen, that the audience won’t like us or what we’ve got to say.
 Or we might be worried that we’ll lose our thread, let our nerves get the better of us or forget to make our key points.
 What if someone asks a question we can’t answer?

 Presenting – like other forms of two-way communication – can be tough because we can never entirely control how our audience will react.
 But there are things we can do to plan, prepare and rehearse that will cut down on the uncertainty and give us the confidence we need to project that credibility.
 And remember: the best presenters always prepare and practice, no matter how effortless their presentations might seem.
 You can bet that Barack Obama didn’t just turn up and extemporise about the war in Syria.

 Jean-Paul Flintoff offers a five-point process for building our own presentations around a core of ethos, pathos and logos.

 First we need invent, identifying the purpose of our presentation using those key questions identified above.

-Flintoff call his second stage arrangement, where we’ll marshal our old friends, ethos, pathos and logos to craft and structure what we want to say.
+Flintoff calls his second stage arrangement, where we’ll marshal our old friends ethos, pathos and logos to craft and structure what we want to say.
 He encourages us to focus on what he calls “Really Interesting Proofy Evidence Stuff”, creating an outline or summary of the main argument and how it’ll be supported.

 Stage 4 is the memory phase, finding ways that will help us to recall what we want to say on the day itself.
 We might create a mind map as a visual prompt, or rely on short-form notes.
 Flintoff reminds us that the very act of writing something down (by hand), or creating that mind map, will help us to understand information and remember it.